Accenture/mercury/guides/CHAPTER-2.md

 While preemptive multitasking fully utilizes the CPU, its context switching overheads may increase as the number of kernel threads grow.
 As a rule of thumb, you should control the maximum number of kernel threads to less than 200.

-The parameter `event.worker.pool` is defined with a default value of 100.
+The parameter `kernel.thread.pool` is defined with a default value of 100.
 You can change this value to adjust to the actual CPU power in your environment.
 Keep the default value for best performance unless you have tested the limit in your environment.